Things to do in Munich in Winter

 - Location: Theresienwiese 1, Munich.

-- Directions: By U4 and U5 to Theresienwiese station or by U3 and U6 to Goetheplatz and Poccistrasse stations, by bus on lines 53, 58, 131, 132 and 134 and by train on the S1-S8 service to Hackerbrücke.
+- How to get there: by U4 and U5 to Theresienwiese station or by U3 and U6 to Goetheplatz and Poccistrasse stations; by bus on lines 53, 58, 131, 132 and 134, and by train on the S1-S8 service to Hackerbrücke.

-7. Skiing on the winding hills of Olympiapark
+9. Skiing in the meandering hills of Olympiapark

-Munich is a flat city and therefore has no professional ski slopes, but if you want to ski during your winter visit you can do so on the winding hills of Olympiapark.
-You won't reach the heights of the Alpine resorts but you're sure to have a fun experience.
+At Olympiapark you can not only enjoy a toboggan run, but it is also the perfect place for skiing.
+Munich is a flat city and therefore has no professional ski slopes, so if you want to ski during the day you can do so on its winding hills.
+You won't reach the heights of the Alpine resorts, but you're sure to have a fun experience.

 The viewpoint is also a good excuse to get to the top and before dropping to contemplate the skyline of the city that starts at the Olympiastadion ghost station and is lost on the horizon.